neao002/MernConx/Readme.md

-More basic MERN APP, where we are learning how to connect full website but also uploading photos, deleting, updating and more stuff
+Another basic MERN APP, where we are learning how to connect full website but also uploading photos, deleting, updating and more stuff